 Let’s explore further!

-You might choose the highest bidder or the costliest developer thinking they'll deliver best!
+You might choose the highest bidder or the costliest developer thinking they'll deliver the best.

 These could be two big mistakes.

 Hiring the remote developers without screening them as you would for any in-house candidate could be a big problem in the coming time.
-The developer or team would be working on your idea and would you like to compromise on it?
+The developer or team would be working on your idea.
+Would you like to compromise on it?
+No!

 Another mistake that most organizations, especially startups, make is to not protect their IP through legal means.
 As a startup, your idea, your intellectual property is your main treasure.
 Hold on to it tight and secure it through all means possible.

 While we have certainly talked about some great tips that could be effective in reducing your outsourcing cost, there are a few practices that might also be helpful in outsourcing cost reduction.
 These practices have been adopted by many companies and are emerging out to cut short the outsourcing cost, especially for startups.

 When it comes to outsourcing your tasks, it is always advisable to prioritize your outsourcing tasks.
 Also, ensure that only the high-priority tasks or features are developed first.